An interdisciplinary lecture series in manuscript, print, and digital cultures, 2013-14 @ UW

 Organized by the Textual Studies Program in conjunction with the annual meeting of the Society for Textual Scholarship, Histories and Futures of the Book will welcome distinguished scholars from across the country whose work on the materiality of books and media intersects with big-picture debates about the place of the humanities, innovation in graduate education, and public scholarship.
 Single-speaker events are free and open to the public.
 For directions and transit, click here.

-Winter Quarter Events:
+Spring Quarter Events:

 For a full list of the year’s lectures, see our News & Events page.

 Histories and Futures of the Book is cosponsored by the Simpson Center for the Humanities, UW Libraries, the Law School, the Information School, UW English, Comparative Literature, Asian Languages & Literature, French & Italian, Gender, Women, & Sexuality Studies, Law, Societies, & Justice, Germanics, the South Asia Center, the Ketcham Endowment, the Hilen Endowment, the Honors Program, and the Pipeline Project.

 - Thomas Lockwood wins Robert Lowry Patten Award

 The editors of SEL Studies in English Literature 1500-1900 have announced the second annual Robert Lowry Patten Award, this year for the most outstanding recent contribution to Restoration and eighteenth-century British literary studies, will go to Textual Studies Program participating faculty member Thomas Lockwood (English) for his Henry Fielding Plays, Vol. 3: 1734-1742 (Oxford UP).
 The…

 - CFP: Society for Textual Scholarship, March 20-22, 2014 in Seattle